data-fun/3d-genome-builder/README.md

 ```

-## Add parameters
+## Create the config file

-Create and edit the configuration file `config.yml` in yaml format.
-See for instance `config_template.yml`
+Create and edit a configuration file in [yaml](https://en.wikipedia.org/wiki/YAML) format.
+See for instance the template `config_template.yml`

 ## Add reference genome

-The reference genome fasta file must be located in `WORKING_DIR/genome.fasta` where `WORKING_DIR` is the name of the working directory as specified in the config file `config.yml`.
+The reference genome fasta file must be located in `WORKING_DIR/genome.fasta` where `WORKING_DIR` is the name of the working directory as specified in your config file.

 ## Add FASTQ files (optional)